 At least 60% in the following courses or equivalents:

-- English Language Arts 30-1 or English Language Arts 30-2 or equivalents,
+- English Language Arts 30-1 or English Language Arts 30-2 or equivalents, AND,

 - Two of the following Grade 12 subjects: Math, Science, Social Science, Accounting, Law or a second language.

 - LIBR-200 (Introduction to Libraries) may be substituted for one of the two Grade 12 subjects.
 This course is available through distance education.

 - All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada.

 To complete the diploma, students must take all the required courses plus 3 electives.